 In 2022, global supply chains saw significant price increases, and Clear Blue was impacted across the commodity components within its solutions - solar panels and components, lithium, steel and shipping costs rose dramatically.
-In many cases, these costs have come back down going into 2023.
-However, other costs including labor are rising, so a continued focus on margins is an ongoing effort within the Company.
+In many cases, these costs have come back down in 2023.
+However, other costs including labor are rising and so a continued focus on margins is an ongoing effort within the Company.
 Clear Blue has strong gross margins in an industry where these margins tend to be quite small, especially at low volumes.
-The value and Illumience service offering that Clear Blue delivers has greatly assisted in its ability to earn the margins it has reported.
+The Illumience service and Clear Blue's other IP that is included as part of its offering that Clear Blue delivers has greatly assisted in its ability to earn the margins it has reported.